Cut Flower Gardens

 Long-lasting Cut Flowers

-Once you've brought your flowers inside, remove any leaves or blossoms that will end up underwater.
-Cut one-half to one inch off the stems with a sharp, clean knife.
+Once you’ve brought your flowers inside, remove any leaves or blossoms that will end up under water.
+Cut one-half to one inch off the stems with a sharp, clean knife at a 45-degree angle.
 Place them in a clean vase filled with fresh water and, if you have it, flower food.
-If the water turns yellow and cloudy, wash the vase with soapy water and add fresh water with flower food.
+When the water starts turning yellow and cloudy, wash the vase with soapy water and add fresh water with flower food.
 Re-cut and rinse the stems before placing them back into the container.

 More on Gardening Solutions